HARRISBURG, Pennsylvania — Pennsylvania's unemployment rate remained steady in June, as payrolls shrank slightly.

-The state Department of Labor and Industry said Friday that the jobless rate rose to 5.4 percent in May, up one-tenth of a percentage point from April.
-That remains below the national rate of 5.5 percent.
+The state Department of Labor and Industry said Friday that the jobless rate remained at 5.4 percent in June, the same as it was in May.
+That is above the national rate of 5.3 percent.

 The civilian labor force, the number of people working or looking for work, rose by 7,000 to remain above 6.4 million.
 Employment rose by 9,000 to creep closer to 6.1 million while unemployment shrank by 3,000 to about 345,000.